Do You Have an Impossible Ex?

 Here is the first point (of seven) that I made in the original overview of The Malignant Divorce.

 You are dealing with an ex-spouse who just wants to win.
 If you are the healthier spouse, then you are trapped in a surreal life, largely not of your own making.
 It may not be fair, but it's time that you deal with it.
 Laying back and hoping it will all go away is probably a poor strategy.

-When getting a divorce you must be aware of whom you are dealing with.
-This may not be as easy as it appears; after all you were living with him for a number of years and may perceive his behavior as normal—or at least tolerable, when it is anything but.
+When getting a divorce you must be aware of who you are dealing with.
+This may not be as easy as it appears; after all, you were living with him for a number of years and may perceive his behavior as normal—or at least tolerable—when it is anything but.

-The stress of divorce, which includes the instinct of self preservation, can make your ex (or you, for that matter) function at a more primitive and therefore, less healthy manner.
-The Intelligent Divorce; Taking Care of Yourself outlines ten common Character Traps that people fall into when regressed.
-For those professionals reading this piece, I use the concept of a Character Trap, instead of the more diagnostic term, Personality Disorder, because these primitive, and sometimes, dangerous regressions are often time limited to the years surrounding the divorce.
-Unlike Personality Disorders which have a strong degree of permanence, Character Traps describes a phenomena of stress induced dysfunction that is often less obvious beforehand or years later.
+The stress of divorce, which includes the instinct of self-preservation, can make your ex (or you, for that matter) function at a more primitive and less healthy manner.
+The Intelligent Divorce: Taking Care of Yourself outlines ten common Character Traps that people fall into when regressed.
+For those professionals reading this piece, I use the concept of a Character Trap, instead of the more diagnostic term, Personality Disorder, because these primitive, and sometimes, dangerous regressions are often time-limited to the years surrounding the divorce.
+Unlike Personality Disorders, which have a strong degree of permanence, Character Traps describes a phenomenon of stress-induced dysfunction that is often less obvious beforehand or years later.